Gradiant/ettus-device-plugin/README.md

 The device plugin detects and registers connected USRPs.
 It also download uhd_images in node path '/usr/share/uhd/images'.
 When a pod request a "ettus.com/usrp" resource, the ettus device plugin automatically attach the corresponding '/dev/bus/usb/' device and mounts '/usr/share/uhd/images' hostPath in the pod.

-## Build Binary
+## Build Docker Image

 ```
-make build
+make docker
 ```

-This will generate bin/ettus-device-plugin binary.
+This will create a docker image with `ettus-device-plugin` and `uhd_images_downloader` binaries.

-## Deployment
+## Manual Deployment

-You can run ettus-device-plugin manually at each node or with the provided DaemonSet.
+You can run ettus-device-plugin binary manually at each node.
+Remember to also have [uhd_images_downloader](./bin/uhd_image_downloader) in the PATH of your nodes.

 You must run it as superuser because the binary must access /dev/bus/serial and create /usr/share/uhd/images to download uhd_images.

-You must have ettus device attached prior to run the ettus-device-plugin.
-We plan to support dynamic attach-dettach of usrps in the future.
+You must have ettus device attached to host USB prior to run the `ettus-device-plugin`.
+We plan to support dynamic attach-dettach of USRPs in the future.

-After deployment, you can check if USRPs are detected and included as node resources with:
+After running the `ettus-device-plugin` binary you can check if USRPs are detected and included as node resources with:

 ```
 kubectl get nodes -o go-template --template='{{range .items}}{{printf "%s %s\n" .metadata.name .status.allocatable}}{{end}}'